chaolinhan/MSc_Project/Meeting/meeting3.md

 ## Adaptive distance

+Efficiency in compared with 20 generations:

+-   Number of required sample to reach eps_t
+-   Acceptance rates and effective sampling size in each generations

+Goodness of fit is observed from

+-   Inferred parameter vs true parameter
+-   Inferred curves vs observed data

+## Stochastic acceptor

 -   In future “Result Analysis” part, these experiment runs should be repeated for 5 or 10 times for a reliable result